repetere/periodicjs/doc/getting_started.md

 ## The four step install
 1. Install periodic globally to use the Command Line Interface (CLI)
 2. Create a new application
-3. Change directory to your new **application root**
-4. Install periodic's dependencies
+3. Change directory to your new **application root** and Install periodic's dependencies
-5. Start your application
+4. Start your application

 ### 1. Install periodic globally to use the CLI (optional)